vackosar/vackosar.github.io/when-is-the-end-of-current-quarter.md

 ---
 layout: default
 title: When is the end of this quarter?
-description: How many days left in the quarter?
+description: How many days are left in the quarter?
 What is the current calendar quarter-end date?
 What is the current quarter?
 redirect_from:
   - independent/when-is-the-end-of-current-quarter.html
+image: /images/quarters.svg
+last_modified_at: 2022-04-23
 ---

 [comment]: <> (permalink: /when-is-the-end-of-current-quarter)